ArchipelagoMW/Archipelago/worlds/dst/docs/en_Don't Starve Together.md

 Additionally, you can control how much of the game is randomized, with the cave_regions and ocean_regions options in the yaml to toggle Caves and
 Oceans respectively.

-## What about grindy checks, like trying to spawn a Tree Guard?
+## What about grindy checks, like trying to spawn a Treeguard?
 Do I still have to go for those?

 Some grindier checks have been set to not be allowed progression items.